DAKK-chaloon/Bot_Eldorado/README.md

 Eldorado is a project of a Voice Cleverbot made for Discord and written in Python.

+# Disclaimer

+This bot is not finished, the objective is that it can be in a vocal channel and chat directly with a person.

 # Installation

 - Install GoogleSDK and Python 3.7.0.